tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

 ### Don't Be Fooled by a Bad Mood
 - When you're stuck in a down mood, it's not a good time to make important decisions.
 Briefly reflect on recent events that may have brought on the mood.

-### Ask yourself Why You Do What You Do
+### Ask Yourself Why You Do What You Do
 - What is your earliest memory of reacting like this?
 Are the people or circumstances similar in some way?

 ### Visit Your Values
 - Remind yourself of your values and how well you are currently living up to them.
-  - What's your core values and things that you have said or done recently that violates them.
+  - What are your core values and things that you have said or done recently that violate them.

 ### Check Yourself
-- Notice your mood and how it influence your demeanor
+- Notice your mood and how it influences your demeanour

 ### Spot Your Emotions in Books, Movies, And Music
 - finding your emotions in the expressions of artists allows you to learn about yourself and discover feelings that are often hard to communicate.